Gish Gallop

 Also not a gallop: presenting many pieces of evidence for a single claim.
 "Here are eight studies supporting my position" is an evidence dump, and evidence dumps can be evaluated by sampling the studies and checking their relevance.
 A gallop is eight different claims demanding eight different rebuttals in the same breath.

-Don't chase.
-Trying to refute every point in real time is the trap.
-Pick the two or three strongest or most central claims and engage those carefully.
-Name what the speaker is doing if the setting allows: "You've made a lot of claims, several of which are false.
-Let me address the most important one first, and we can return to the others."
-The audience may or may not notice.
-The transcript, later, will.
+If you're on the receiving end, don't chase.
+Pick the two or three strongest of their claims, engage those carefully, and name the move if the setting allows: "You've made a lot of claims, several of which are false.
+Let me address the most important one."
+The audience may or may not notice live.
+The transcript will.